This webpage provides introductory information about BCST 136: Video for the Web - CRN #34966 Instructor: Misha Antonich

 STUDENT LEARNING OUTCOMES:

-On the first class day (Monday, April 7th) you are to log in to Insight and if you have registered for the course, you will see the course listed in the left navigation column under My Courses.
+On the first class day (Monday, April 6th) you absolutely should log in to Insight and if you have registered for the course, you will see the course listed in the left navigation column under My Courses.
 If you wish to ADD the class after the semester begins, feel free to use the contact below to email me.

 A. Describe and analyze the process involved in creating video for the web